Second Sunday in Lent: St. Gregory Palamas

 Planting the doctrines of Orthodoxy, uprooting the thistles of wicked opinion, O blessed one, and growing well the plant of faith with the rain of thy sayings, thou didst offer to God, like a good farmer, ears a hundred fold.

 + Orthros of the Feast, Tone 1

-On the second Sunday of Lent, we celebrate the triumph of the teachings of St. Gregory Palamas, who upheld the Orthodox doctrine that humans can know God not through the intellect alone, but through experience of God's uncreated energies.
-The Council of Blachernae in 1351 which upheld St. Gregory's teachings was considered a second Triumph of Orthodoxy.
+On the second Sunday of Lent, we celebrate the teachings of St. Gregory Palamas, who upheld the Orthodox doctrine that humans can know God not only through the intellect but through experience of His uncreated energies.

-"...every day we should stand in awe of Him, as He is with us, and do what is pleasing before Him.
+... every day we should stand in awe of Him, as He is with us, and do what is pleasing before Him.
 If we are unable now to perceive Him with our physical eyes, we can, if we are watchful, see Him continuously with the eyes of our understanding, and not just see Him, but reap great benefits from Him.
 This vision destroys all sin, demolishes all evil, and drives away everything bad.
-It gives birth to purity and dispassion, and bestows eternal life."
+It gives birth to purity and dispassion, and bestows eternal life. + St. Gregory Palamas